Where to Stay in Memphis – A Guide to the Birthplace of Blues

 Downtown Memphis is the city’s Central Business District, located along the Mississippi River.

-This neighborhood has the tallest buildings in Memphis, such as 100 North Main, luxury hotels with stunning views of the Mississippi River, and nightlife.
+This neighborhood has the tallest buildings in Memphis, such as 100 North Main, luxury hotels with stunning views of the Mississippi River, and the city’s best nightlife.

-The popular sites that Downtown Memphis houses are Beale Street, ideal for those travelers looking for fun, drinks, live music and, above all, nightclubs.
+Downtown Memphis is home to Beale Street, a lively entertainment district ideal for those travelers looking for fun, drinks, live music and, above all, nightclubs.

 Downtown offers a modern atmosphere to suit the tastes of any visitor, making it a recommended area to stay in Memphis for families, couples, or business travelers.